LMAX-Exchange/puppet-networking-example/README.md

 The application design needs to be extended - the web servers are now doing credit card fraud checks before the processing reaches the application logic or payment servers.
-This means the web servers need to be able to communicate with the payment API, which means they all need to be connected to the payments network (VLAN 5).
+This means the web servers need to be able to communicate with the 3rd party Payment API, which means they all need to be connected to the payments network (VLAN 5).

-This is what a web server's Hiera YAML contains now:
+This work is done, and this is what a web server's Hiera YAML contains now:

 ```yaml
 networking::interfaces: